 - No Celebrities Were Harmed: A lot of his books have subtle and not so subtle references to real-life political and literary figures in his books.
 His novel Shame is essentially a satire on Pakistan's government with thinly veiled expies of the Bhutto family.
 Then there's "The Widow" of Midnight's Children.

-- One of Us: He wrote a children's book on video games, he has also expressed fondness for superhero comics and rock music.
+- One of Us: He wrote a children's book on video games, and has also expressed fondness for superhero comics and rock music.

 - Romanticism Versus Enlightenment: Firmly on the Enlightenment side.